 Many states are trying to get back to normal, but others are applying or reapplying restrictions.
 As the companies in the restaurant food delivery and meal kit delivery industries adapt to daily changes and challenges, they need to remain forward-looking and ask themselves: “Now what?”
 They’ve had a huge influx of customers and many don’t plan to stay so they need to consider how to address this.

 No one knows what the next new normal will look like or when it will arrive, but it will be crucial for these services to devise research-based strategies to delight and retain current and new customers.
-Our robust team of Consumer & Retail experts can help you navigate this disruption and craft winning strategies for long-term success.
+Our robust team of Consumer Goods & Retail experts can help you navigate this disruption and craft winning strategies for long-term success.
 For further learning, read our free in-depth study about how online grocery services boomed during confinement and what online grocers can do to build customer loyalty: Consumers Are Going Bananas for Online Groceries: But Is It a Long-Term Love?